ericksm3/app-city-weather/README.md

 Also added one more city per region for layout purposes.

 ## Card
-Each card has his own forecast, current day, hour, temperature and wind speed.
+Each card has its own forecast, current day, hour, temperature and wind speed.

 Clicking on the card shows the forecast for the next **six** hours
 ![Card](https://i.ibb.co/tsmRV7X/card.jpg)

 ## Weather Themes
-Each weather condition has his own theme.
+Each weather condition has its own theme.
 Here is a mock for all possible weathers and their colors (day and night).

 #### Day
 ![Day Theme](https://i.ibb.co/JqwTNSw/day.jpg)